hmans/xml-muncher/README.md

 ## TODO

 - [ ] Flesh out documentation
-- [ ] Allow the munching to be paused, resumed, and aborted
+- [ ] Allow the munching to be paused and resumed
-- [ ] Make found elements available through an async iterator
+- [ ] Provide an async iterator that yields extracted items

 ## License